-L.I.N.C. seeks to promote equality and justice for all by advancing the basic principles of restorative justice through positive intervention in the lives of persons sentenced to lengthy terms of incarceration and in the lives of their families.
+L.I.N.C. seeks to promote equality and justice for all by advancing the basic principles of transformative justice through positive intervention in the lives of persons sentenced to lengthy terms of incarceration and in the lives of their families.

 L.I.N.C. believes in and is committed to the following principles: that every person within society has a fundamental right to be safe and secure, that everyone is part of the reintegration process where all people have an inherent value and dignity, that the positive contribution of every person can have a meaningful impact on the spirit of justice, and on the sense of well being, within the community, that hope for the future lies in the potential of every individual to change, and in the willingness of others to support and encourage that change.